How to get parking for your bike?

 The Metropolitan Police have some handy advice on how to reduce the chance of your bike being stolen.
 Among the advice is adding your bike’s details to BikeRegister which means that if your bike is located after being stolen, the police will know who to return it to.
 You will find bike marking events happening in London at various times.

 Where can you find cycle routes around London?

 Transport for London maps

 Transport for London has an online map that will help you find current and proposed cycle routes across London, as well as Santander Cycle docking stations across London.

-How can I increase my confidence on a bike?
+How can I increase my own or my child's confidence on a bike?